GMaur/r4-automator/README.md

   * Other types of assets
   * Configuration (e.g., user, account, information)
   * Fiscal information (e.g., at the end of the fiscal year)

+## Contributing

+This project is open to contributions.

+We're mainly interested in solving our own problems, not adding features for the sake of completion.
+On the other hand, if you need to solve a problem of yours that is not currently solved by this project, please contact us (message / issue).

+### Reaching us

+Please send a message (e.g., [twitter](https://twitter.com/alvarobiz)) or an [issue](/issues/)